Home

 Carolyn with two newly-hatched Monarch butterflies.

-Carolyn was an active member of the Advisory Council for the Houston Center of Contemporary Craft (www.crafthouston.org) since before its inception in 2001, serving on both the Artist-in-Residence and Exhibition Committees.
-She served on the Board of the Women in Visual and Literary Arts (www.wivla.org) and on its Advisory Council.
+Carolyn was an active Member of the Advisory Council for the Houston Center of Contemporary Craft (www.crafthouston.org) for ten years, participating on both the Artist-in-Residence and Exhibition Committees.
+She also served on the Board of the Women in Visual and Literary Arts (www.wivla.org) and on its Advisory Council, and the Mutabilis Press Board (www.mutabilispress.org).

 Besides producing art works in her Houston, Texas, studio, Carolyn raises butterflies in her kitchen and sets them free in her garden.